rust-basel/rust-basel.github.io/content/blog/rust-workshop-2/index.md

 image = "banner.png"
 +++

 Our second Rust workshop in Basel.
-This time it's about fullstack Rust.
-Writing you backend, and also your frontend in the rust programming language.
+This time it's been about fullstack Rust.
+Writing your backend, and also your frontend in the rust programming language.

-For this workshop we will use [dioxus](https://dioxuslabs.com/), where you can write your front end completely rust.
+For this workshop we used [dioxus](https://dioxuslabs.com/), where you can write your front end completely rust.
 It also offers UI native for desktop and even for mobile apps.

-We are going to build a fullstack web application with you.
-This will be a guided workshop, where we are going to build a shareable shopping list.
+This time we build a fullstack web application with you.
+A guide book about the past workshop you can find [here](https://rust-basel.ch/fullstack-rust-workshop/).In the Workshop we build a shareable shopping list together.
 With this sample fullstack application, you can create, share and edit shopping lists with other people (e.g. your family or room mates).

-Stay tuned!
+If you dont feel like recoding it yourself, you can also clone the finished Github repository [here](https://github.com/rust-basel/axum-dioxus-shopping-list).

-If you like to attend RVSP [here](https://www.meetup.com/rust-basel/events/299933581/?utm_medium=referral&utm_campaign=share-btn_savedevents_share_modal&utm_source=link).
-As we only have place for 20 people, RSVP early!
-It will be in the [Markthalle](https://altemarkthalle.ch/) 200 meters from the SBB Basel Train Station.
+If you like to attend future RVSP meetings you can find the them [here](https://www.meetup.com/rust-basel/).

-See you there! :)
+See you next time! :)

-Best

 Roland & Yasin